WS2005/WS2005.github.io/about.md

 permalink: /about/
 ---

-Blogs are annoying
+Welcome to my blogging page.

 ### More Information
-My blogs aren't very good
+These are my weekly blogs about my computing lessons

 ### Contact me